-Registration now open for IPT 2019
+Registration now closed for IPT 2019!

 If the country that hosts your university has not yet participated in the IPT, you can form a team on your own and directly contact us.